How to make WhatsApp opt-ins for businesses [GDPR info]

 Once customers have opted in and answered some questions, send them what they want: the discount code.

-typie-chatTypie's tip: customers don't mind (and usually expect to) giving you something before they get the discount code, so keep it until this point.
-If you give it too early, they have no incentive to answer your questions and are likely to drop off.
+Typie tip: customers often don't mind giving you something before they get the discount code, so only send the code after they've answered the questions.
+If you give it too early, they have less incentive to answer your questions and may drop off.

 6. Send a reminder to use the discount

 This isn't a must, but you could consider sending them a discount reminder.
-Give a discount code that expires within 1 day or 1 week, so you have a reason to send another message.
+Give a discount code that expires within a day or week.

 In the charles platform, when they use the discount code, they get a tag saying they've used it, so you can send different messages to those that have sent the code, and those that haven't.